influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/concepts/clustering.md

 ### Hinted Handoff

-Hinted handoff is how InfluxEnterprise deals with data node outages while writes are happening.
+Hinted handoff is how InfluxDB Enterprise deals with data node outages while writes are happening.
 Hinted handoff is essentially a durable disk based queue.
 When writing at `any`, `one` or `quorum` consistency, hinted handoff is used when one or more replicas return an error after a success has already been returned to the client.
 When writing at `all` consistency, writes cannot return success unless all nodes return success.
 Temporarily stalled or failed writes may still go to the hinted handoff queues but the cluster would have already returned a failure response to the write.
 The receiving node creates a separate queue on disk for each data node (and shard) it cannot reach.

 Let's again use the example of a write coming to `D` that should go to shard `1` on `A` and `B`.
 If we specified a consistency level of `one` and node `A` returns success, `D` immediately returns success to the client even though the write to `B` is still in progress.